 Glacier National Park Weather

-Glacier National Park has a history of extreme weather conditions that can change quickly mainly because Glacier Park straddles the Continental Divide (where water drains either to the east or west oceans, depending on which side of the mountains the rains fall).
+The Park has a history of extreme weather conditions that can change quickly mainly because it straddles the Continental Divide (where water drains either to the east or west oceans, depending on which side of the mountains the rains fall).
 When warm wet Pacific air moves in from the west and clashes with cold dry Arctic air coming in from the northeast the weather can dramatically change within hours, if not minutes.
 It is always good to wear several layers of clothing when you travel, hike, and explore Glacier National Park.

 Temperatures down near Lake McDonald can vary significantly also, as you drive up along the Going-to-the-Sun Road to the top of Logan Pass.
-Early each summer the process of removing snow from the Going-to-the-Sun Road begins and the full length of the road often only opens up to vehicles in mid-June.
-Between June and September average temperature highs at Glacier National Park are between 66 and 80 degrees Fahrenheit and lows are between 39 and 47 degrees.
+Early each spring the process of removing snow from the Going-to-the-Sun Road begins and the full length of the road often only opens up to vehicles in mid-June.
+Between June and September average temperature highs at the Park are between 66 and 80 degrees Fahrenheit and lows are between 39 and 47 degrees.

 Visit Glacier Park with Caravan Tours